 The four potential disruptors—totaling up to a negative impact of $147 billion—were cited as:

-- Explosion of mobile data, devices and usage – the speed and widespread availability of LTE and WiFi are a threat to the core fixed broadband business
+- The explosion of mobile data, devices, and usage – the speed and widespread availability of LTE and WiFi are a threat to the core fixed broadband business

 - Disintermediation and value chain migration – former supply chain friends emerge as competitors and deliver content directly to customers and cut out the MSO